 Here is a .PDF file of one page in size, which is a copy of part of a page from a handbook published in 1972, and which describes a "new" type of mixer, which we know as the Pullen Mixer.
 Strangely, the handbook in question did not present any analysis of this circuit, and mentioned it "in passing" !
 Experience has proven that it very significantly reduces mixer noise.

 And here is a schematic of the Pullen Mixer mod for the 75A4.
 A mod of this type was first described by W2VCZ in 1967, publication unknown.
 Ray Osterwald, N0DMS, refined the design, then published a description and explanation of it in Electric Radio Magazine #47 of March, 1993, in one of a series of articles he authored on the Collins 75A-Series Receivers.
 The schematic was drawn by me, W7EKB, using GeneriCad ver 6.0.
 This is also a .PDF file.
 File size is 2.11 mb.
+The schematic had an error which has been fixed.
+The 4.7K 2W resistor, had been inadvertantly labeled as 47K 2 W. The corrected file has been uploaded today, July 26, 2018.

 "A Like-New Mixer Circuit" This PDF article was written in October, 1961.
 It discusses the Pullen Mixer circuit in some detail, and includes a table with test data taken on several different types of twin-triodes.
 It also attempts to explain mathematically how the mixer works.
 It includes a schematic diagram of the circuit as used, which does not vary substantially from the three circuits shown above.